ahdithanu/Compass/README.md

-# Compass — personalized investing co-pilot
+# Compass the personalized investing co-pilot

 A dashboard that, based on a user's goals, age, risk appetite, and where they are in their journey, tells them **what to track, what markets to watch, which